-- The only people able to access data covered by this policy should be those who need to communicate with or provide a service to the members of the U3A. - Data should not be shared informally or outside of the U3A - The U3A will provide induction training to committee members and group leaders to help them understand their responsibilities when handling personal data. - Committee Members and group leaders should keep all data secure, by taking sensible precautions and following the guidelines below. - Strong passwords must be used and they should never be shared. - Personal data should not be shared outside of the U3A unless with prior consent and/or for specific and agreed reasons. - Member information should be reviewed and consent refreshed periodically via the membership renewal process or when policy is changed. - U3As should request help from National Office if they are unsure about any aspect of data protection.
+- The only people able to access data covered by this policy should be those who need to communicate with or provide a service to the members of the u3a. - Membership Data should not be shared informally or outside of the u3a - The u3a will provide induction training to Board members and group leaders/convenors to help them understand their responsibilities when handling personal data. - Board Members and group leaders/convenors should keep all data secure, by taking sensible precautions and following the guidelines below. - Strong passwords must be used and they should never be shared. - Personal data should not be shared outside of the u3a unless with prior consent and/or for specific and agreed reasons. - Member information should be reviewed and consent refreshed periodically via the membership renewal process or when policy is changed.